Skip to content

 • Justin Srivastava, Justin Srivastava Consulting

-• Arun Sohdhi, Therapeutic Solutions
+• Dr. Arun Sondhi, Therapeutic Solutions

 M5.2 Building Trust-Based Partnerships between Law Enforcement and Alternative Emergency Response Teams: Insights from Texas, Florida, and Kansas